IPA Singapore 2026: 3–5 Day Loan Approval, 16 Banks | Nexus

 Future-purchase view Rarely incentivised Plans next move into this loan

-An independent broker is paid by the bank on disbursement, regardless of which bank wins.
-The broker’s incentive is the borrower closing any qualifying loan.
-The bank officer’s incentive is closing their loan, even when a competitor is 0.20% sharper.
+An independent broker is paid by the bank on disbursement, no matter which bank wins.
+So the broker only cares that you close some qualifying loan.
+A bank officer cares that you close their loan, even when a competitor is 0.20% sharper.

-“Every borrower who walks into a single bank gets a tailored answer to the wrong question.
-The right question is not what does this bank offer? — it is what does the entire market offer at my exact loan size?
+“Walk into one bank and you get a tailored answer to the wrong question.
+The question is not what does this bank offer?
+It is what does the whole market offer at my exact loan size?

-Nexus runs simultaneous IPAs across multiple banks on one set of documents, then lays the offers side by side: headline rate, lock-in, prepayment, legal subsidy, cashback, reversion.
-The borrower picks and signs only with the chosen bank.
+What we do at Nexus is run IPAs across several banks at once on one set of documents, then put the offers side by side: headline rate, lock-in, prepayment, legal subsidy, cashback, reversion.
+You pick, and you only sign with the bank you choose.

 Loan Size Changes the Rate